SAP Articles

 Here’s a table summarizing the differences between Resource Allocation and Task Allocation:

-Resource Allocation vs. Task Allocation Planning
+Resource Allocation Planning vs Task Allocation Planning

-Resource Allocation vs. Task Allocation Planning
+Resource Allocation Planning vs Task Allocation Planning

 Aspect Resource Allocation Planning Task Allocation Planning